W Motors: Sport Utility Vehicle

 Designs for a luxury SUV were released to CNN in 2015, and it was expected to begin production when the factory opened.
 It is unknown if this model will be produced.

 Electric supercar

 In February 2020, Debbas provided an interview with CNBC International to discuss W Motors' future electric supercar.
-Nicknamed 'Wolfie', the EV is expected to cost between and with a production run in excess of 500 units.
+Nicknamed 'Wolfie', the EV cost between and with a production run in excess of 500 units.
 The car should be able to travel 450 km on a single charge, with future developments pushing this past 1000 km.
-The car will be powered by four electric motors producing 1600 hp, powering the car's 0-60 mph time in less than 2 seconds.
-The car will be fully developed and produced in the UAE at W Motors' new factory and will debut as a pre-production car by the end of 2020, with a production launch in early 2021.
+The car was powered by four electric motors producing 1600 hp, powering the car's 0-60 mph time in less than 2 seconds.
+The car was fully developed and produced in the UAE at W Motors' new factory and debuted as a pre-production car by the end of 2020, with a production launch in early 2021.

 In media

 The Lykan HyperSport originally gained much of its attention from its inclusion in the Fast & Furious franchise.

 Project CARS, a motorsport racing simulator video game developed by Slightly Mad Studios and distributed by Bandai Namco Games, released the Lykan HyperSport as its first downloadable content (DLC) vehicle in May 2015.
 As of 2016, the Lykan HyperSport has also been included in eleven other video games, including Driveclub, Forza Motorsport 6, Forza Horizon 3, and CSR Racing 2 in January 2016 as DLC.